Aline Wirley: Solo career and theater

 At the end of 2005 Aline recorded a participation in the live album and DVD of the pop rock band Lagunna, which was to be released in 2006, interpreting the song "Minha Vez".
 At that moment the singer began to use as artistic name in solo career Aline Willy.
 Still in 2006 begins to record some songs for her own repertoire, released on her Myspace.
 In 2007, he performs on the studio album of samba singer Leandro Lehart, formerly band of Art Popular, in the track "Amor Ferido", being for the first time without her former group in television programs.
 At the end of the following year, in 2008, passes in the tests to participate in the musical theatre O Soar da Liberdade, interpreting one of the protagonists.
 In the ocaisão the singer had changed its artistic name to Aline Silva with the aim of appearing more popular.

-After three years working on her compositions, finally on February 2, 2009 he released her first studio album entitled Saudades do Samba, directly on her website.
+After three years working on her compositions, finally on 2 February 2009, he released her first studio album entitled Saudades do Samba, directly on her website.
 The work, inspired by Elis Regina and Chico Buarque and released by independent record label, focused on the roots of Samba and MPB, leaving aside the old pop music that realized.
 The album did not have any song released for the radio, although "Sufoco" was featured in the soundtrack of the novel Mutantes: Promessas de Amor.
 At the end of 2009 along with her friend Karin Hils happens to integrate the cast of the adaptation of Broadway musical Hairspray, gaining prominence for its performance despite the small role.
 From this year changed her stage name for the third time to Aline Wirley, her second surname, in order to sound more sophisticated to the musicals.
 Between 2010 and 2011 it gains prominence when participating in the renowned Hair, another direct adaptation of Broadway.
 In 2012 enters to the main cast of Tim Maia: Vale Tudo, musical that relates in songs the life and work of the singer Tim Maia In 2013 it began to new solo show titled Ritualística, realizing a presentation in Rio with a repertoire varied, covering several important songs historically from tropicália to MPB, traveling through Brazil until the end of 2014.

 Personal life

-In 2010, she began to date the actor Igor Rickli, with whom she came to live together in 2012 although they did not formalize the union.
-In March 2014, she announced her first pregnancy, being that on September 26 her first son, Antônio is born.
-On May 14, 2015, he officially Spouse Igor, after five years of relationship, in a surprise ceremony performed by the actor.
+In 2010, she began to date the actor Igor Rickli.
+In March 2014, she announced her first pregnancy, and gave birth to her first son Antônio in September 2014.
+On 14 May 2015, he officially Spouse Igor, after five years of relationship, in a surprise ceremony performed by the actor.
 In September 2015 she became ambassador of the NGO Aldeias Infantis SOS Brasil.

+On 14 October 2021, Wirley revealed during an interview with Kelly Key's channel that she is bisexual and that she dated a woman for years.
+She is an open marriage.